 For solo female travellers it is good to keep in mind the more conservative nature of the Fergana Valley.
 It is perfectly safe to travel as a woman in this region, but dress modestly.

-People are not used to see women traveling alone and you might get some curious questions what you are doing in the Fergana valley and why you are traveling on your own.
+People are not used to see women traveling alone and you might get some curious questions what you are doing in the Fergana valley and why you are traveling without your family.

 How to get to the Fergana Valley in Uzbekistan

 The train is the best way to travel to the Fergana Valley.
 The daily Ozbekistan leaves from Tashkent at 08:07 AM.
 It follows the route to Kokand, Margilon and Andijon (4-5 hours).
 From Andijon it returns to Tashkent at 16:00 PM.
 Read more about train travel in Uzbekistan.

 There are also shared taxi’s from Tashkent’s Severnij Vokzal or Qoylok bazaar to destinations in the Fergana Valley (5-6 hours)